apache/qpid-jms/Configuration.md

 3. Programatically using an environment Hashtable.

+  The InitialContext may also be configured directly by passing an environment during creation:

       Hashtable<Object, Object> env = new Hashtable<Object, Object>();
       env.put(Context.INITIAL_CONTEXT_FACTORY, "org.apache.qpid.jms.jndi.JmsInitialContextFactory");
       javax.naming.Context context = new javax.naming.InitialContext(env);